tidepool-org/datica-policies-jamdocs/docs/policies.md

 The American Recovery and Reinvestment Act of 2009 (ARRA) was signed into law on February 17, 2009.
 Title XIII of ARRA is the Health Information Technology for Economic and Clinical Health Act (HITECH).
 HITECH significantly impacts the Health Insurance Portability and Accountability (HIPAA) Privacy and Security Rules.
 While HIPAA did not require notification when patient protected health information (PHI) was inappropriately disclosed, covered entities and business associates may have chosen to include notification as part of the mitigation process.
 HITECH does require notification of certain breaches of unsecured PHI to the following: individuals, Department of Health and Human Services (HHS), and the media.
 The effective implementation of this provision is September 23, 2009 (pending publication HHS regulations).

-### Datica HIPAA Breach Policy
+### Tidepool HIPAA Breach Policy

-1. Discovery of Breach: A breach of ePHI shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Datica (includes breaches by the organization's Customers, Partners, or subcontractors).
-Datica shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
+1. Discovery of Breach: A breach of ePHI shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Tidepool (includes breaches by the organization's Customers, Partners, or subcontractors).
+Tidepool shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
 Following the discovery of a potential breach, the organization shall begin an investigation (see organizational policies for security incident response and/or risk management incident response) immediately, conduct a risk assessment, and based on the results of the risk assessment, begin the process to notify each Customer affected by the breach.
-Datica shall also begin the process of determining what external notifications are required or should be made (e.g., Secretary of the Department of Health & Human Services (HHS), media outlets, law enforcement officials, etc.)
+Tidepool shall also begin the process of determining what external notifications are required or should be made (e.g., Secretary of the Department of Health & Human Services (HHS), media outlets, law enforcement officials, etc.)
-2. Breach Investigation: The Datica Security Officer shall name an individual to act as the investigator of the breach (e.g., privacy officer, security officer, risk manager, etc.).
+2. Breach Investigation: The Tidepool Security Officer shall name an individual to act as the investigator of the breach (e.g., privacy officer, security officer, risk manager, etc.).
 The investigator shall be responsible for the management of the breach investigation, completion of a risk assessment, and coordinating with others in the organization as appropriate (e.g., administration, security incident response team, human resources, risk management, public relations, legal counsel, etc.) The investigator shall be the key facilitator for all breach notification processes to the appropriate entities (e.g., HHS, media, law enforcement officials, etc.).
 All documentation related to the breach investigation, including the risk assessment, shall be retained for a minimum of six years.
 3. Risk Assessment: For an acquisition, access, use or disclosure of ePHI to constitute a breach, it must constitute a violation of the HIPAA Privacy Rule.
 A use or disclosure of ePHI that is incident to an otherwise permissible use or disclosure and occurs despite reasonable safeguards and proper minimum necessary procedures would not be a violation of the Privacy Rule and would not qualify as a potential breach.
 To determine if an impermissible use or disclosure of ePHI constitutes a breach and requires further notification, the organization will need to perform a risk assessment to determine if there is significant risk of harm to the individual as a result of impermissible use or disclosure.
 The organization shall document the risk assessment as part of the investigation in the incident report form noting the outcome of the risk assessment process.
 The organization has the burden of proof for demonstrating that all notifications to appropriate Customers or that the use or disclosure did not constitute a breach.
 Based on the outcome of the risk assessment, the organization will determine the need to move forward with breach notification.
 The risk assessment and the supporting documentation shall be fact specific and address:

     * Consideration of who impermissibly used or to whom the information was impermissibly disclosed;
     * he type and amount of ePHI involved;
-    * he cause of the breach, and the entity responsible for the breach, either Customer, Datica, or Partner.
+    * he cause of the breach, and the entity responsible for the breach, either Customer, Tidepool, or Partner.
     * The potential for significant risk of financial, reputational, or other harm.

-4. Timeliness of Notification: Upon discovery of a breach, notice shall be made to the affected Datica Customers no later than 4 hours after the discovery of the breach.
+4. Timeliness of Notification: Upon discovery of a breach, notice shall be made to the affected Tidepool Customers no later than 4 hours after the discovery of the breach.
 It is the responsibility of the organization to demonstrate that all notifications were made as required, including evidence demonstrating the necessity of delay.
 5. Delay of Notification Authorized for Law Enforcement Purposes: If a law enforcement official states to the organization that a notification, notice, or posting would impede a criminal investigation or cause damage to national security, the organization shall:

     * If the statement is in writing and specifies the time for which a delay is required, delay such notification, noice, or posting of the timer period specified by the official; or